lightbend/lightbend-orchestration-docs/src/main/paradox/project-setup.md

 ### Example Project

-Before explaining the configuration in detail, let's take a look at steps needed to use Lightbend Orchestration an existing project.
+Before explaining the configuration in detail, let's take a look at steps needed to use Lightbend Orchestration in an existing project.
 We've provided an example Lagom application: [lagom-java-chirper-tooling-example](https://github.com/mitkus/lagom-java-chirper-tooling-example).
 It's a small Twitter clone utilising a microservices architecture and event sourcing.

 #### Setup